-If you updated any field on any of the four application Parameters panels, the short ISPF message "Parameters Generated" message is displayed.
+If you updated any field on any of the four application Parameters panels, the short ISPF message "PARAMETERS GENERATED" message is displayed.
+The long message is CMN5215I - appl application parameters have been generated.

-If you did not change any fields on these panels, the short ISPF message "Browse Only" is displayed.
+If you did not change any fields on these panels, the short ISPF message "BROWSE ONLY" is displayed.
+The long message is CMN1150I - No updates were processed.